Iruttu: Plot

-Police officer Chezhiyan (Sundar C.) along with his wife Regina (Sakshi Choudhary) and daughter Diya (Manasvi Kottachi), relocate to the hill station.
+Police officer Chezhiyan (Sundar C) along with his wife Regina (Sakshi Choudhary) and daughter Diya (Manasvi Kottachi), relocate to the hill station.
 On the way, the family have a picnic.
-Their pet dog Danny runs into the forest.
+Their pet dog, Danny, runs into the forest.
 Chezhiyan finds Danny but Regina feels this is a bad omen for a new start.

 Chezhiyan and his family encounter bizarre events.
 Constable Kulandaisamy helps the family to settle down in a rented house.
 Chezhiyan notes all of the windows and furniture are made entirely of steel; Kulandaisamy states this is because wooden items were all destroyed by termites.
 Diya explores the new house and find a large mirror covered in cloth.
 While checking the reflection, Diya senses a cloth-covered mannequin is moving.
 As Regina starts preparing a meal, she hears a tapping noise and scolds Diya to stop making it.
 She finds the noise is coming from the window; she opens it and hundreds of crows crowd their window, scaring them both.
-During dinner, Regina shares her fear the house might be haunted, to which Cheziyan makes fun of her and states he was given a tough case to solve and that, if he is successful, it will help him get promoted.

 Constable Kulandaisamy returns to the police station, where he receives a phone call in which a woman cries for help and calls his name.
 He learns the phone had been out of order for the past two days and discusses the incident with his colleagues.
-The entire station experiences power outages and the out-of-order phones start ringing.
-They all see the shady face of a woman in the windows and scream.